Ensuring the integrity of the European carbon market

 As a rule, entities providing investment services specialising in emission allowances (e.g. reception and transmission of orders and their execution, safe-keeping and administration of clients' assets) would be required to hold a MiFID licence and comply with all MiFID organisational and operational requirements (including know-your customer checks, transactions reporting, record keeping and investor protection rules).
 It is only normal for companies with this kind of activity to be covered by financial market organisational and conduct of business rules and be subject to the supervision of financial regulators.

-Traders in emission allowances may try to obtain an exemption from MiFID authorisation (e.g. on the basis of restricted and ancillary character of a firm's investment services activity relating to emission allowances).
+Traders in emission allowances may be eligible for an exemption from MiFID authorisation (e.g. on the basis of restricted and ancillary character of a firm's investment services activity relating to emission allowances or derivatives thereof and subject to additional strict criteria).
 However, in a large majority of cases, these traders also provide services involving derivatives of emission allowances or of commodities, and are hence already required to hold a MiFID licence, independent of the new framework for the spot carbon market.

 Trading venues offering contracts for spot trade in emission allowances and not currently subject to the MiFID, would be expected to obtain a MiFID authorisation in accordance with their specific profile (as a regulated market, a multilateral trading facility (MTF), or the new category of organised trading facility (OTF)).